01 of 19

 Chinese Dried Mushrooms

-A long thin squash with sharp ridges, silk squash is also called Chinese okra and angled luffa.
+Silk squash, also called Chinese okra and angled luffa, is a long thin squash with sharp ridges.
 Only immature silk squash are eaten, as older silk squash have a bitter taste.
-Like fuzzy melon, silk squash can be stuffed with pork and steamed.
-However, it is more commonly stir-fried or deep-fried.
-Feel free to substitute silk squash in recipes calling for cooked zucchini or okra, and to use okra as a substitute if silk squash is unavailable.
+Silk squash can be stuffed with pork and steamed; however, it is more commonly stir-fried or deep-fried.
+Feel free to substitute silk squash in recipes calling for cooked zucchini or okra, like in a stir-fried okra recipe, and to use okra as a substitute if silk squash is unavailable.

-When buying Chinese okra, look for young ones that are firm and have an unblemished skin.
-Despite the sharp ridges, Chinese okra does not need to be peeled before using.Continue to 9 of 18 below.
+When buying silk squash, look for young ones that are firm and have unblemished skin.
+Despite the sharp ridges, silk squash does not need to be peeled before using.Continue to 10 of 19 below.

 Chinese White Radish (Daikon Radish)

 Resembling a large white carrot, Chinese white radish has a much stronger flavor than small, round red radishes.
-While Daikon is a popular salad ingredient in Japan, in China it is more commonly used in cooking, both in stir-frying and slow cooked dishes.
-It is also pickled.
-Turnip cake is a popular cake during Chinese New Year season.
+While daikon is a popular salad ingredient in Japan, in China it is more commonly used in cooking, both in stir-frying and slow-cooked dishes; it is also pickled and added to soups.
+Shredded daikon radish is an ingredient in turnip cake, which is a popular dish during Chinese New Year season.

 Fuzzy Melon (Mo Qua)